cgguia04/mock-galaxy-catalog/README.md

  - Redshifts are defined in YAML with `z_pk: [0, 0.5, 1, 2, 3]`
  - CLASS expects `z_pk` as a space-separated string — this is handled automatically in Python
  - Each model’s results are saved in `output/[model_name]`

  ---

- ## What's next
- The next stage will involve:
- - Using galaxy bias expansion to create a galaxy field
- - Constructing mock galaxy catalogs with Poisson sampling

- ---